MicrosoftDocs/powerapps-docs/articles/gs-pcselector.md

 	![OEM gallery with four truncated logos](./media/gs-pcselector/four-logos.jpg)

-8. Click the first the image in the gallery to select the gallery template.
+8. Click the first the image in the gallery to update the gallery template.

 	![OEM gallery with gallery selected](./media/gs-pcselector/oem-gallery-template.jpg)